Who is a GSA Council Member?

 - Only Academic GSO representatives may formally vote on substantive matters.

-Yes!
+Not at all!
 All graduate students have the right to attend GSA council meetings and have the right to bring up any issue they would like to discuss at the meeting.
 It is the constitutional responsibility of the Executive Board to make sure that anyone who wants to raise an issue has the chance to.

-Additionally, all graduate students have the right to call for the council to take action on any issue within its authority and can do this even if they don’t plan to attend any council meetings by email the secretary of the GSA or the president.
+Additionally, all graduate students have the right to call for the council to take action on any issue within its authority and can do this even if they don’t plan to attend any council meetings by emailing the secretary of the GSA or the president.
 Contact information is available here.